Table of Contents

 2) Be well prepared

 The bargaining part of the negotiation process can be the biggest contributor to stress, especially if you’ve come unprepared.
 Preparing and planning ahead is one of the best ways to manage this stress.
 After evaluating your job offer, prepare your list of important compensation criteria to be negotiated.
 Then, set minimum and maximum justifiable values for each criterion.
-This will provide you a clear picture of where you can be open for the other party to have their way and where you need to combat for the criteria that are of paramount importance to you.
+This will provide you with a clear picture of where you can be open for the other party to have their way and where you need to combat the criteria that are of paramount importance to you.
 Consequently, saving you from unnecessary arguments and stress.

 Once you have a list of your must-haves, create and practice your pitch using a mirror, video, or with a friend.
 This will enable you to become more comfortable with your speaking points.
 As you increase your confidence in your pitch, the feeling of worry, unease, or fear reduces.
 When you present your pitch in a calm manner, you are likely to achieve a favorable negotiation.